unional/typescript-blackbook/pages/default/modules.md

   export function x() { ... }
   ```

-- Favor named export over default export
+- Use named export.
+Avoid default export

   > Why? default export creates conflict if the consumer decide to re-export your module.
-  > This also applies to internal structure.
+  > This applies to internal and external structure.

   ```ts
   // bad